The key to Miami Dolphins improving their future

-Years ago an NFL scout who I’ve trusted for years told me the best teams are proactive instead of reactive.
+Years ago an NFL scout whom I’ve trusted for years told me the best teams are proactive instead of reactive.
 And he cited examples.

-He talked of how former Green Bay general manager Ron Wolf often drafted quarterbacks although he had a good starting quarterback in Brett Favre.
+He talked of how former Green Bay general manager Ron Wolf often drafted quarterbacks though he had a good starting quarterback in Brett Favre.
 Wolf drafted a quarterback in seven of eight drafts from 1992 to 1999.

 (The investment in picks such as Mark Brunell, Matt Hasselbeck and Aaron Brooks later were traded for higher draft picks).